Gduodq/Simple_Library_API/README.md

 The [Payment_Microservice](https://github.com/Gduodq/Payment_Microservice) is been built and for now will log every message that reaches the `req_payment` queue on [RabbitMQ](https://www.rabbitmq.com).
 To test it you can check it's repository https://github.com/Gduodq/Payment_Microservice.

 The `/purchase` endpoint can trigger a message.
-With the method `POST` and the message body below the endpoint must send a message to the queue and the [Payment_Microservice](https://github.com/Gduodq/Payment_Microservice) should log a message.
+With the method `POST` and the message body below, the endpoint must send a message to the queue and the [Payment_Microservice](https://github.com/Gduodq/Payment_Microservice) should log a message.

 `[
 	{